-Grade level: 11-12 Course #: 5236

-Length: 2 Semesters required Credit(s): 1 credit per semester,

-Required Prerequisite: Computer Science I Programming explores and builds skills in programming and a basic understanding of the fundamentals of procedural program development using structured, modular concepts.
+Grade level: 11-12 Course #: 5236 Length: 2 Semesters required Credit(s): 1 credit per semester, 2 credits maximum Diploma: Counts as a Directed Elective or Elective for all Diplomas Required Prerequisite: Computer Science I Programming explores and builds skills in programming and a basic understanding of the fundamentals of procedural program development using structured, modular concepts.
 Coursework emphasizes logical program design involving user-defined functions and standard structure elements.
 Discussions will include the role of data types, variables, structures, addressable memory locations, arrays and pointers, and data file access methods.
 There will be an emphasis on logical program design using a modular approach, which involves task-oriented program functions.
+Fulfills a science requirement for all diplomas Qualifies as a quantitative reasoning course CTF Parkins V Concentrator A - Computer Science Pathway (This course will be phased out after the 2023-2024 school